-Observe the month*month Cf. Exod.
-13.4; 23.15; 34.18. of Abib and offer a passover sacrifice to your God יהוה, for it was in the month*month See previous note. of Abib, at night, that your God יהוה freed you from Egypt.
+Observe the month of Abib and offer a passover sacrifice to the ETERNAL your God, for it was in the month of Abib, at night, that the ETERNAL your God freed you from Egypt.

-You shall slaughter the passover sacrifice for your God יהוה, from the flock and the herd, in the place where יהוה will choose to establish the divine name.
+You shall slaughter the passover sacrifice for the ETERNAL your God, from the flock and the herd, in the place where GOD will choose to establish the divine name.

-You shall not eat anything leavened with it; for seven days thereafter*thereafter Lit. “upon it.” you shall eat unleavened bread, bread of distress—for you departed from the land of Egypt hurriedly—so that you may remember the day of your departure from the land of Egypt as long as you live.
+You shall not eat anything leavened with it; for seven days thereafter you shall eat unleavened bread, bread of distress—for you departed from the land of Egypt hurriedly—so that you may remember the day of your departure from the land of Egypt as long as you live.

 For seven days no leaven shall be found with you in all your territory, and none of the flesh of what you slaughter on the evening of the first day shall be left until morning.

-You are not permitted to slaughter the passover sacrifice in any of the settlements that your God יהוה is giving you;
+You are not permitted to slaughter the passover sacrifice in any of the settlements that the ETERNAL your God is giving you;

-but at the place where your God יהוה will choose to establish the divine name, there alone shall you slaughter the passover sacrifice, in the evening, at sundown, the time of day when you departed from Egypt.
+but at the place where the ETERNAL your God will choose to establish the divine name, there alone shall you slaughter the passover sacrifice, in the evening, at sundown, the time of day when you departed from Egypt.

-You shall cook and eat it at the place that your God יהוה will choose; and in the morning you may start back on your journey home.
+You shall cook and eat it at the place that the ETERNAL your God will choose; and in the morning you may start back on your journey home.

-After eating unleavened bread six days, you shall hold a solemn gathering*solemn gathering Precise meaning of Heb. ‘aṣereth uncertain.
-Cf. Lev.
-23.36; Num.
-29.35. for your God יהוה on the seventh day: you shall do no work.
+After eating unleavened bread six days, you shall hold a solemn gathering for the ETERNAL your God on the seventh day: you shall do no work.

 You shall count off seven weeks; start to count the seven weeks when the sickle is first put to the standing grain.

-Then you*you See note at 12.7. shall observe the Feast of Weeks for your God יהוה, offering your freewill contribution according as your God יהוה has blessed you.
+Then you shall observe the Feast of Weeks for the ETERNAL your God, offering your freewill contribution according as the ETERNAL your God has blessed you.

-You shall rejoice before your God יהוה with your son and daughter, your male and female slave, the [family of the] Levite in your communities, and the stranger, the fatherless, and the widow in your midst, at the place where your God יהוה will choose to establish the divine name.
+You shall rejoice before the ETERNAL your God with your son and daughter, your male and female slave, the Levite in your communities, and the stranger, the fatherless, and the widow in your midst, at the place where the ETERNAL your God will choose to establish the divine name.

 Bear in mind that you were slaves in Egypt, and take care to obey these laws.